 History of Wynyard Park

-The military barracks were erected between 1792 and 1818 on the eastern, southern and western sides of the site, leaving a large open square in the centre, which became known as Barracks Square or the Parade Ground.
+The military barracks were erected between 1792 and 1818 on the eastern, southern and western sides of the site, leaving a large open square in the centre.
+This became known as Barracks Square or the Parade Ground.
 It was from here that the New South Wales Corps marched to arrest Governor Bligh in 1808, an event later known as the Rum Rebellion.

 The completion of the new Victoria Barracks in Paddington in 1848 saw the subdivision of this land and construction of private dwellings and shops.
 Provision was made for a square to remain on the higher part of the former Barrack Square.
 It was named Wynyard Square after General Edward Buckley Wynyard, commander of British forces in Australia from 1848 to 1853.

 The square was dedicated as a recreation ground in 1875 and fenced and landscaped.
-Like similar squares in England its use was confined to residents who held keys to the gates, although by 1907 the American trend of removing fences around parks had been copied here.
+Like similar squares in England its use was confined to residents who held keys to the gates.
+By 1907 the American trend of removing fences around parks had been copied here.

 Also in the 1880s a bus terminus was established for passengers from the southern suburbs, beginning the area’s long association with public transport.
 The building of a railway station here was first suggested in 1881 but it was 1932 before Wynyard Station opened.